 One issue that plagues SOS and similar titles are players using out-of-game communication to cheat.
 Within my first four games, I heard numerous accusations from opponents that other players were using Discord.
 It gives a definite advantage because it allows them to synchronize and find each other almost immediately, without an in-game alliance required.
 But there is really nothing SOS can do about this behavior; it’s an honor system among the player-base, which means it happens often.
 I didn’t have any issues with stability, and other than the lack of a tutorial, the learning curve is manageable if a bit steep.
 The graphics are modern and crisp, without being too demanding.
 The interface is intuitive and clean, and the controls are logical and responsive.

 I like that SOS allows for both single-player and duo gameplay.
 The reality TV show aspect was an intriguing, refreshing dynamic, and the team has done an excellent job of making it immersive and original.
 The innate deception and potential betrayal are a fun dynamic, but as a fairly cooperation-oriented gamer, I preferred honesty and teamwork to blatant sabotage.
 The Twitch integration and built-in streaming platform provided by the company makes it great for content creators, and despite having no idea what I was doing at first I found myself hooked quickly.
-If you’d like to watch my first play-through the video is available over on Twitch.

 The fact that players “cheat” using things like Discord is unfortunate.
 Audience participation and dead players continuing to watch the match is built into SOS’ dynamic, but outside game voice chat makes it extremely easy to break the system.
 It’s frustrating; the same features that make SOS feel original and exciting also encourage cheating.
 But there are still some nifty aspects here, including the ability to kill other players with skulls and coconuts, and the ability to team-up with strangers – even if they betray you in the end – is riveting at times.
 The price point isn’t too steep, so fans of the Survival genre and FPS shooters might want to consider SOS for their Steam libraries.